shader-slang/slang/docs/user-guide/02-conventional-features.md

 --------------------------------------

 By default, global-scope variable declarations in Slang represent _shader parameters_ passed from host application code into GPU code.
-Programmers must explicitly mark a global-scope variable with `static` for it to be treated as a shader parameter, even if the variable is marked `const`:
+Programmers must explicitly mark a global-scope variable with `static` for it not to be treated as a shader parameter, even if the variable is marked `const`:

 ```hlsl
 // a shader parameter: